 - In Gardiner, about a mile from the north entrance to Yellowstone, Travelodge by Wyndham Gardiner Yellowstone Park offers clean rooms with a free breakfast.
 Some rooms come with kitchenettes.

 Also with complimentary breakfast, The Ridgeline Hotel At Yellowstone, Ascend Hotel Collection has an indoor heated pool, hot tub, and saunas and is only minutes from the north gate.

 Accommodation: Where to Stay in Yellowstone National Park

 Tips and Tours: How to Make the Most of Your Visit to Yellowstone National Park

-- The National Park is open throughout the year, but many roads are closed from November to April.
-During winter, most of the roads are only open to snowmobiles and snow coaches, with the exception of the road between the north and the north-east entrance, which is open year-round.
+- Operating Hours: Yellowstone National Park is usually open throughout the year, but many roads are closed from November to April.
+During winter, most of the roads are only open to snowmobiles and snow coaches, with the exception of the road between the north and the northeast entrance, which is open year-round.

 From the south entrance, you can drive the John D. Rockefeller Parkway, one of the most scenic roads in the country, all the way to Grand Teton National Park for spectacular mountain scenery and superb wildlife viewing.